Wooden boardwalk trail through a leafy woodland in Greater Glasgow, with a bench along the path and filtered sunlight through the trees.

 Explore self-guided walking holidays that blend nature, heritage, and urban calm.

-In and around Glasgow, walking doesn’t mean leaving the world behind — it means discovering its quieter sides.
+In and around Glasgow, walking doesn’t mean leaving the world behind — it means discovering its quieter edges.
 This is a region where the energy of the city meets the stillness of rivers, woodlands, and canal paths.
-You’ll find escape without distance — trails that begin right where you are and lead into nature at a slower rhythm.
+It’s an accessible setting for relaxed walking holidays, where trails begin in neighbourhood parks and unfold gradually into open countryside at a slower rhythm.

-The Clyde Valley offers unexpected calm — from leafy country parks to riverside walks past old mills and hidden bridges.
-Whether it’s a short stroll through Pollok Park or a day’s walk to the Falls of Clyde, this is walking that grounds you in place and pace.
+The Clyde Valley offers an unexpected sense of calm — from leafy country parks to riverside paths that pass old mills, stone bridges, and hidden waterfalls.
+Whether it’s a short stroll through Pollok Country Park or a longer day’s walk to the Falls of Clyde, this is walking that grounds you in place and pace.
+Along the way, you’ll find a varied choice of independent places to stay, from city-based hotels to small rural guesthouses in Lanarkshire villages.

 Where to Walk